MahmoudSaad21/DocuChatAI_Interactive-Document-and-Wikipedia-Topic-Chat/README.md

 # DocuChat AI: Interactive Document and Wikipedia Topic Chat

-This project includes a Streamlit-based application (`app.py`) and a Jupyter Notebook (`LLM_Experiments_and_Text_Processing.ipynb`) designed for engaging users in interactive conversations with uploaded PDFs or Wikipedia topics.
-The app leverages Google Generative AI and other advanced libraries to process and respond to user queries based on contextual information from the provided sources.
+This project includes a Streamlit-based application (`app.py`) and a Jupyter Notebook (`LLM_Experiments_and_Text_Processing.ipynb`) designed for engaging users in interactive conversations with uploaded PDFs or Wikipedia topics.The app introduces a vector store for efficient similarity searches and leverages embedding models for robust context understanding.
+Additionally, a Jupyter Notebook provides experimentation insights with Language Models.
+.

 ---